- 3D Scanners

 Since its purchase, says Randy Parker, Willman’s quality manager, the Eva has been in use practically every single day in some capacity or another.
 Parker estimates the Eva has been instrumental in QA on approximately 50 jobs so far, “working out well beyond expectations.”

-In the photos below you can see how easy the Eva is to operate when scanning a casting.
+Eva is easy to operate when scanning a casting.

 “We’ve made numerous improvements to our process with it.
 Our dimensional control has improved not just from measuring the castings but from checking multiple process inputs with the Eva,” Parker says.

 Dimensional control is carried out to determine if the quality of castings meets expected values by comparing the data captured with the scanner against known CAD files.
 This also helps with issues that can come up during the casting process such as core shift.
-The Eva captures data at an accuracy level well within the confines of the needs for the castings, capturing and processing the data of larger castings much quicker than a laser scanner.
+The Eva captures data at an accuracy level well within the confines of the needs for the castings, demonstrating a higher speed of capturing the larger castings, along with a higher speed of data processing.

 “Using an arm and laser scanner could take hours to scan a large casting, add to that the processing of the large data sets and it may take a day to get results,” says Green.
 “With the Eva, the casting can be captured in less time and provide processed results faster, thus allowing faster feedback on the production process to maintain quality.”